mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing suppression.

-Warning: Every mask defined within this suppression will be lost.
+**Warning**: Every mask defined within this suppression will be lost.

-Warning: Every queued message that uses this suppression will be send as planned, but contact emails won’t be filtered using masks from this suppression.
+**Warning**: Every queued message that uses this suppression will be send as planned, but contact emails won’t be filtered using masks from this suppression.

 get_suppression_skiplist
 Skiplist is a set of masks for suppression.

 If contact’s email address matches any of those masks in message that uses this suppression then it will be skipped.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_suppression_skiplist",